IsaiahHarvi/poker/README.md

 ## Getting Started

+NOTE: There is a provided devcontainer (for use in the vscode extension) that will handle all of the inital setup.
+A github token can be placed in the home directory of your OS before building the container to provide git functionality.
+The only further action after building is to cd to poker/poker/.

 1. **Clone the Repository:**
    - Clone this repository to your local machine using `git clone <repo-url>`.

 2. **Set Up the Project as a Pip Package:**
-   - Ensure you are running Python v3.11.7
+   - Ensure you are running Python v3.11.9
-   - Navigate to the root directory of the project (where `setup.py` is located).
+   - Navigate to the poker/poker/ dir of the project (where `setup.py` is located).
    - Run `pip install -e .` to install the project in editable mode.
 This allows you to make changes to the code and have them immediately reflected without needing to reinstall the package.

 4. **Integrate Your AI:**